Jake Passmore: 2022 World Junior Championships

 For the 1 metre springboard at the 2022 World Junior Diving Championships, held starting in November in Montreal, Canada, Passmore scored a total of 453.60 points, winning the silver medal only 16.10 points behind gold medalist Matteo Santoro.
 His medal was the first of any rank won by a diver representing Ireland at a World Junior Diving Championships.
 The following day, he ranked first in the preliminaries of the 3 metre springboard with a score of 529.65 points and qualified for the final.
 In the evening, he achieved a final mark of 508.35 and place fifth, which was less than four points behind the bronze medalist.

 2023

 In the final of the 3 metre springboard at the 2023 British National Diving Cup in February, Passmore placed eighth with a score of 354.90 points, which was 162.65 points behind gold medalist Jack Laugher.

+2024

+Jake competed at the 2024 Summer Olympics in Paris in the 3m Springboard finishing in 21st out of 24 divers.